ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 # Other systemd apps

 Half of the programs systemd comes with aren't in `/usr/bin`, but in `/usr/lib/systemd`.
-I wouldn't add this to my PATH, but there's some useful programs we can use in our systemd units and should be aware of them:
+I wouldn't add this to my PATH, but there's some useful programs we can use in our systemd units that we should be aware of:

 ```console
 $ find /usr -type f -perm /111 \